List of California ballot propositions: History

 Ballot measures were not numbered prior to the general election of 1914.
 Until the November 1982 general election, proposition numbers started with "1" for each election.
 After November 1982, subsequent propositions received sequentially increasing numbers until November 1998 when the count was reset to "1".
 Starting with November 1998, the count is reset in 10-year cycles.

 Until 1960, citizen-led initiative measures appeared on general election ballots only.
 From 1960 to 2012, initiative measures appeared on primary, general, and special election ballots.
 In October 2011, Governor Jerry Brown signed into law a bill (Senate Bill No. 202) which requires all future ballot initiatives to be listed only in general elections (held in November in even-numbered years), rather than during any statewide election.
 Two propositions had already qualified for the next statewide election (which was the June 2012 presidential primaries) prior to the signing of the law, making the June 2012 primaries the last statewide non-general election in California to have statewide initiatives on the ballot.
 Propositions originating in the State Legislature can still appear on non-general election ballots, as was the case with Propositions 41 and 42 in June 2014.

 Notable propositions

-Some notable propositions which have received a great deal of attention include:
+Some notable propositions which have become part of the Constitution of the State of California: